Citizens Financial Group, Inc. [CFG] – Mismatched value and price: Is it Worth Buying?

 Citizens Financial Group, Inc. [NYSE:CFG]: Analyst Rating and Earnings

-Stay on the lookout for the next publication of this organization’s financial results for the quarter, which will be made public on Thu 16 Apr (In 58 Days).
+Keep an eye out for the next scheduled publication date for this company’s financial results, which are expected to be released on Thu 16 Apr (In 56 Days).

 Fundamental Analysis of Citizens Financial Group, Inc. [CFG]